A New Kind of Search Suggestions at Google Based on Tasks

-Methods and apparatus related to associating a task with a user based on the user selecting a task suggestion that is provided to the user in response to a user query.
-In some implementations, the task may be identified based on similarities between the words and/or phrases of the user query and a task suggestion that is associated with a task.
+Methods and apparatus related to associating a task with a user based on the user selecting a task suggestion provided to the user in response to a user query.
+In some implementations, the task may be identified based on similarities between the words and/or phrases of the user query and a task suggestion associated with a task.
 In some implementations, the task may be identified based on user data associated with the user.
 In some implementations, the task may be associated with additional information related to completing the task.

 More About Task Search Suggestions